 Participants in a small studio, 55 developers from two software development companies, were divided into three groups.

-The developers of the group 1 they were 22 years old on average and had started using social media regularly before the age of 11.
+The developers of the group 1 they were on average 22 years old and had started using social media regularly before the age of 11.
 The group 2a it included those of a similar age who didn't use technology as kids.
-The group 2bFinally, it included older developers (averaging 34 years old) who usually had more experience with social media but started using it after the onset of adolescence.
+The group 2bFinally, it included older developers (average 34 years old) who usually had more experience with social media, but who began using it after entering adolescence.

 The discovery was that group 1 developers understood the goals of software development differently.

-In particular, the "new digital natives" group has put more emphasis on how users interact with technology, expecting it to fit perfectly into people's lives.
+In particular, the group of “new digital natives” placed more emphasis on the way users interact with technology, expecting it to fit seamlessly into people's lives.
 This may help explain the fact that early social media users become developers of disruptive and intuitive apps.

-The world "turns" more and more with apps and software and, in many cases, these products have social and ethical implications.
-Software developers can engage in initiatives such as hackathons to align with the social issues that need to be addressed.
+The world increasingly "runs" with apps and software and, in many cases, these products have social and ethical implications.
+Software developers can engage in initiatives such as hackathons to align with social issues that need to be addressed.

 The curiosity is that group 2b (older developers but with a lot of social experience) shared the vision of software with a social impact.
 Group 2a (younger developers but not early social users) did not share this vision.